 Zika, dengue, and chikungunya are three other types of arboviruses occasionally diagnosed among NYC residents.
-These viruses are associated with travel to an endemic area or, for Zika virus, condomless sex with a person who has traveled to an endemic area.
-None are associated with encephalitis, but can result in illness similar to West Nile fever in which patients present with fever and rash.
-For information on recognizing, diagnosing, and reporting these diseases, visit our website at nyc.gov/health and search by disease, or use the links below:
+These viruses are associated with travel to an endemic area or, for Zika virus, unprotected sex with a person who has traveled to an endemic area.
+They rarely are associated with encephalitis and more often result in illness similar to West Nile fever in which patients present with fever and rash.
+For information on recognizing, diagnosing, and reporting these diseases, visit our website at www.nyc.gov/health and search by disease, or click on the following links: